Every day in the UK, another 240 people wake up to the catastrophic impact of a stroke.

 While Angharad’s experience in A&E was horrifying – 57 hours feeling frightened, emotional and fatigued, with very little care or treatment – the level of care she received on the post-stroke ward was, in her words, 'great'.

-“The Stroke Association support coordinator responded straight away with emotional support.
+'The Stroke Support Coordinator responded straight away with emotional support.
 Dave’s had a stroke as well, so it was nice speaking to someone who had that lived experience.
 He provided invaluable words of support and comfort.
 He gave me a book to help explain to my daughter what had happened, something I found difficult and emotional.
-He was so comforting and showed me there is light at the end of the tunnel.”
+He was so comforting and showed me there is light at the end of the tunnel.'

 Play now